 An abstract view of the human form

-Landscapes of the Body is a portfolio of abstract low key photographic work created by award winning legally blind photographer Ted Tahquechi, and his wife Carrie Tahquechi.
+Landscapes of the Body is a portfolio of accessible abstract low key photographic work created by award winning legally blind photographer Ted Tahquechi, and his wife Carrie Tahquechi.
 This fine art collection showcases the form, curve, and texture of the human body in the Bodyscape style of portraiture.
 Typically faceless, a Bodyscape is a style of artistic close-up photography where images of the human form convey the impression of landscapes.
 Work in this style can range from abstract, to flowing and sensual.

 Viewers of this collection will experience imagery ranging from softly lit, easily recognizable forms, to those more indefinite, thought-provoking and abstract.
 Throughout its black and white images, the collection explores models ages 19 to 76, with a multitude of ethnicity and body sizes ranging from petite to plus-size.
 While the imagery is of the nude form, it is not explicit, making this collection suitable for all viewers.